-At that time, we stated in the Initial 8-K, under parts (a) and (b) of Item 9.01 therein, that we would file the required financial statements and pro forma financial information by amendment, as permitted by Item 9.01(a)(4) and 9.01(b)(2) to Form 8-K. This Current Report on Form 8-K/A amends our Initial 8-K in order to provide the required financial information.
+In the Initial 8-K, under parts (a) and (b) of Item 9.01 therein, we stated that we would file the required financial statements and pro forma financial information by amendment, as permitted by Item 9.01(a)(4) and 9.01(b)(2) to Form 8-K. The required financial information was filed by amendment, via a Form 8-K/A on March 4, 2010, but the filing inadvertently omitted the electronic signature of the auditor and the city and state of issue in the audit report for the audited consolidated financial statements of PEI.
+This Current Report on Form 8-K/A is filed to provide the electronic signature and city and state of issue in that audit report.